parnell/sqlgold/README.md

 ```

-For some full code examples see [examples](https://github.com/parnell/sqlgold/blob/main/examples)
+For some other full code examples see [examples](https://github.com/parnell/sqlgold/blob/main/examples)

 # Configuration